 4. Implement and assess promising and evidence-based practices

 Hover over the "+" icons in the image above for more information.

-The Police Foundation and Vera Institute of Justice have partnered to develop CompStat360 as both organizations are dedicated to improving public safety and strengthening communities across the world.
+The National Police Foundation and Vera Institute of Justice have partnered to develop CompStat360 as both organizations are dedicated to improving public safety and strengthening communities across the world.

-The Police Foundation’s mission is to advance policing through innovation and science.
+The National Police Foundation’s mission is to advance policing through innovation and science.
 It is the oldest nationally-known, non-profit, non-partisan, and non-membership-driven organization dedicated to improving America’s most noble profession – policing.
 The purpose of the Police Foundation is to help the police be more effective in doing their job, whether it be deterring robberies, intervening in potentially injurious family disputes, or working to improve relationships between the police and the communities they serve.
 To accomplish our mission, we work closely with police officers and police agencies across the country, and it is in their hard work and contributions that our accomplishments are rooted.